YugabyteDB-Samples/yugabyte-simple-go-app/README.md

 git clone https://github.com/yugabyte/yugabyte-simple-go-app.git && cd yugabyte-simple-go-app
 ```

-## Provide Yugabyte Cloud Connection Parameters
+## Provide Cluster Connection Parameters

-The application needs to establish a secured connection to your Yugabyte Cloud instance.
+The application needs to establish a secured connection to your YugabyteDB Managed instance.

 Open the `sample-app.go` file and specify the following configuration parameters:
-* `host` - the hostname of your Yugabyte Cloud instance.
+* `host` - the hostname of your instance.
 * `port` - the port number of your instance (the default is `5433`).
 * `dbUser` - the username for your instance.
 * `dbPassword` - the database password.
 * `sslMode` - the SSL mode.
-Set to `verify-full` for Yugabyte Cloud deployments.
+Set to `verify-full` for YugabyteDB Managed deployments.
 * `sslRootCert` - a full path to your CA root cert (for example, `/Users/dmagda/certificates/root.crt`)

-Note, you can easily find all the settings on the Yugabyte Cloud dashboard:
+Note, you can easily find all the settings on the YugabyteDB Managed dashboard:

 ![image](resources/cloud_app_settings.png)